Toddlers and Tablets

 As an Amazon Affiliate, I earn from qualifying purchases.

-Screen time is one of those things that a lot of parents struggle with at some point.
-But as parents of toddlers who travel a lot, we’ve decided we are ok with screen time on long flights and drives.
-When shopping for a tablet for a toddler, there are a lot of things to consider.
-First, toddlers are limited in what they can do on a tablet, so it’s important to find a tablet that is easy to use, and easy to put on ‘lock-down’ so they can’t change a bunch of settings until the device starts reading everything on the screen out loud in a different language (not that we’d have ANY experience with that!).
-Second, they break everything.
-So we need a case to make the tablet indestructible, and, even with the case, we assumed at least one tablet would be broken before too long, so keeping costs as low as possible is very important.
+When shopping for a tablet for a younger kid, there are a lot of things to consider.
+First, younger kids won’t always know how to navigate the tablet, and may click on the wrong things.
+So it’s important to find a tablet that is easy to use, and easy to put on ‘lock-down’ so they can’t access anything inappropriate, or change a bunch of settings until the device starts reading everything on the screen out loud in a different language (not that we’d have ANY experience with that!).
+Second, they can be really hard on electronics.
+So we need a case to make the tablet indestructible.
+Finally, when purchasing a tablet for a kid, we didn’t want to spend a ton of money.
+And Thirdly, we find that build in screentime limits really help with managing screentime.

 kindle fire kids edition